 So that, the demon won’t be able to enter the region again.
 This made the demon keep away from entering the valley and the lifestyle became normal.

 To mark the victory over evil Tiji Festival is celebrated every year.
-It has now been observed for a broader sense, as it is also a ritual ceremony for ‘World Peace’ and ‘Victory of Good over Evil’.
+It has now been observed in a broader sense, as it is also a ritual ceremony for ‘World Peace’ and ‘Victory of Good over Evil’.
 Native believe the ritual 3-day ceremony will bring eternal blessing to all sentient beings.

 The festival is guided by the royal family members of the kingdom along with the villages.
-It is a tantric dance by the monks, the main dancer/performers are chosen before three months of the festival and do all the training and ritual ceremonies until the final day of the festival occurs.
-Royal family members, villagers, and travelers from the globe observe the colorful festival, as it is believed being part of the ceremony will lead one to eternal bliss.
+It is a tantric dance by the monks, the main dancer/performers are chosen within three months of the festival and do all the training and ritual ceremonies until the final day of the festival occurs.
+Royal family members, villagers, and travelers from around the globe observe the colorful festival, as it is believed being part of the ceremony will lead one to eternal bliss.

-The date for the Tiji Festival is not predictable, it is celebrated according to the Tibetan calendar and the main monks of the surrounding monastery decide the date through ritual technique.
+The date for the Tiji Festival is not predictable, it is celebrated according to the Tibetan calendar and the main monks of the surrounding monastery decide the date through ritual techniques.
 This year the 3-day Tiji Festival 2022 will be celebrated from 27th May 2022 to 29th May 2022.

 I. Gyalpo Lhosar